 Where: <IPAddress> is the IP Address of the DTS4050.

-5. The host computer should connect, If the connection is successful, the contents of the DTS4050 Flash chip will be displayed in a folder format.
+5. The host computer should connect to the FTP server of the DTS.
+If the connection is successful, the contents of the DTS4050 Flash chip will be displayed in a folder format.